isomerpages/govtech-gobusiness-main/pages/solutionrepo/201213801E-DM-Hshmt-Dgtl-Enblmnt-PKG-G.md

 **Description**

-Founded in 2012, Hashmeta is a full suite Martech company, assisting brands and advertisers in achieving their digital marketing objectives by fusing creative content strategy with intelligent targeting, and integrating it through Hashmeta’s own proprietary technologies.
+Founded in 2012, Hashmeta is a full suite Martech company, assisting brands and advertisers in achieving their digital marketing objectives by fusing creative content strategy with intelligent targeting, and integrating it through Hashmeta's own proprietary technologies.

-The solutions offered to increase client’s marketing effectiveness and efficiencies include the following:
+The solutions offered to increase client's marketing effectiveness and efficiencies include the following:
 Content & Influencer Marketing, Marketing Automation, Ecommerce & Leads Generation (SEO/SEM).

 ## Solution Packages Option(s)